dmattox10/dmattox10/README.md

 ## My Projects that are currently deployed

 #### Miracle Messages Map
 During Lambda Labs I spent 2 months as part of a Full Stack team of 5 people working on the front and back end of the Miracle Messages Map, hosted [HERE](https://www.miraclemessages.org/impact).
 Lot's of debugging, working with databases and AWS, and learning and mastering new technologies quickly.
+Working with the Stakeholder for this project, [Kevin F. Adler](https://twitter.com/kevinfadler) was one of the defining moments during my time at Lambda, it was an amazing experience and he has agreed to be a reference on my behalf as well!
 #### Captain's Log
 Deployed on my private server but I will not be providing a demo, see the [README](https://github.com/dmattox10/captains-log) and repo for screenshots, description, and an explanation.
 #### Harry Potter Sorting Hat